ROCm/HIP/docs/how-to/cooperative_groups.rst

 .. note::

-  Explicit warp-level thread handling is absent from the Cooperative Groups API.
+  Explicit warp-level thread handling is absent from the Cooperative groups API.
 In order to exploit the known hardware SIMD width on which built-in functionality translates to simpler logic, you can use the group partitioning part of the API, such as ``tiled_partition``.

 .. _coop_thread_bottom_hierarchy: